top of page

 Ilse Totzke was a music student in Würzburg, Germany.
 Multiple people in Totzke’s neighborhood denounced her to the Nazis for being a “social degenerate” man hater who “did not receive gentleman visitors.”
 The Gestapo seemed more interested in the fact that Totzke continued associating with Jewish people, despite the Nuremberg Laws, which prohibited such interaction between Jews and non-Jews in Germany.
 Totzke persisted and risked her life to save her Jewish friend.

 This essay was written by Pink Triangle Legacies Project Founder Dr. Jake Newsome and is based on the important research by Dr. Laurie Marhoefer, Jutta Körner, and Dorothea Kueller.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Ilse Totzke was born in Strasbourg (then Germany, now France).
 Both of her parents were involved in the arts.
 Her mother was an actress, and her father directed the choir of the local theater.
 When she was 19 years old, Ilse moved to the German city of Würzburg to study violin and piano.
 While there, she made several Jewish friends, and kept up the friendships even after the antisemitic Nazi regime came to power in January 1933.